VVS Laxman, one of India's ace batsmen, has contributed to

 Applications (MCA) from Osmania University.
 She is working with Cricket For

-India Team from the past 8 years.
+India Team since past 9 years.

 Cricketforindia.com Content Providers : -